- Ongoing Expedition

 - October 21 - November 17, 2017 (28 days)

 Altitude Junkies is established as one of the premier outfitters offering professionally managed mountaineering expeditions.

 Our expeditions are non-guided like traditional commercial expeditions with certified IFMGA guides and a 4:1 climber to guide ratio.
 On our 8,000-meter expeditions we have a single expedition leader who manages the expedition logistics and staff.
 In the Cordillera Blanca of Peru where we practice roped glacier travel we have two expedition leaders.

 All our expedition leaders are professional climbers and have reached the summits of the mountains that they lead the expeditions to, some numerous times.
 They climb year round worldwide and have the experience needed to make the expedition successful and safe.
 All of our leaders have extensive experience in the effects and medical treatment of high altitude ailments.

-We primarily focus on the less crowded and more challenging 8,000-meter peaks with expeditions in Nepal to Makalu, Dhaulagiri and Kanchenjunga as well as the 6,440-meter Cholatse in the fall.
-We have also organized many expeditions to 6,000 and 7,000-meter peaks as well as Everest, Lhotse and Manaslu in Nepal; Gasherbrum I, Gasherbrum II and Broad Peak in Pakistan; and Everest, Cho Oyu and Shishapangma in Tibet.
+We primarily focus on the less crowded and more challenging 8,000-meter and smaller technical 6,000-meter peaks.
+We have organized many expeditions to 6,000 and 7,000-meter peaks as well as Everest, Lhotse, Dhaulagiri and Manaslu in Nepal; Gasherbrum I, Gasherbrum II and Broad Peak in Pakistan; and Everest, Cho Oyu and Shishapangma in Tibet.

 During the summer months we switch from climbing in the Himalayas to the lower peaks of Cordillera Blanca in Peru.
-We offer an Himalayan style expedition to one of the Cordillera Blancas most prestigious peaks as well as bespoke expeditions to any Cordillera Blanca peak.
+We offer an expeditions to some of the Cordillera Blancas most popular peaks as well as bespoke expeditions to any Cordillera Blanca peak.